Menu

 Ground meat dries and keeps well if you fry it well (keep it crumbled) with some salt, pepper and minced garlic.
 Drain off any accumulated juices and dry according to your dryer instructions.
 We use ours in pasta, sheperds pie, some curries, chili and some soups.

-It's pretty difficult to get fresh veggies on any extended trip so we decided to experiment with sprouting at home to see how it works ... well, it worked so well that we devised a sprouting system that we carried with us for the whole 60 days ... and we never had any sprouts go bad.
+It's pretty difficuly to get fresh veggies on any extended trip so we decided to experiment with sprouting at home to see how it works ... well, it worked so well that we devised a sprouting system that we carried with us for the whole 60 days ... and we never had any sprouts go bad.

 All you need is a mixture of beans and seeds that will all sprout in five days ... a method to keep them separated into each of the five days and then you need to keep them moist.